Morwenn/cpp-fold/README.md

 ## Identity elements

-The proposal about fold expressions also adds a a table which specifies which value should be returned for which operator when an empty parameter pack is given to an unary fold expression:
+The fold expressions proposal also adds a a table which specifies which value should be returned for which operator when an empty parameter pack is given to an unary fold expression:

 Operator | Value when parameter pack is empty
 -------- | ----------------------------------